-I also research meanings and experiences of family and family time, and how these have changed.
+I also research meanings and experiences of family life, and how these have changed.
 Studies include children’s views of what makes mothers and fathers special, parents’ assessments of the division of child care, and adults’ views of their childhood experiences.
 Much of this work underscores how culture and social statuses like gender shape meanings about family experiences.
 Our award-winning book, Changing Rhythms of American Family Life documents parents’ feelings about time and family life, and how mothers’ and fathers’ time with children and time in housework, paid work and leisure has changed over recent decades.
 The research shows increases in married mothers’ and fathers’ time with children in primary activities and in “total time” with children.
 Other work examines how parents’ time with children relates to parents’ and to children’s well-being.

-Some of my work focuses on cultural meanings, identities and media frames of social groups; including mothers, fathers, girls, African-Americans, and feminists.
+Another strand of my work focuses on cultural meanings, identities and media frames of social groups; including mothers, fathers, girls, African-Americans, and feminists.
 Recently published projects include trends in and meanings of 1) the “Mommy Wars” rhetoric in news media and 2) benefits of father involvement and blame for fathers’ low involvement with children as depicted in Parents’ Magazine (1926-2006).

 My research is published in Social Forces, Society and Mental Health, Journal of Marriage and Family, American Sociological Review, Social Psychology Quarterly, Gender & Society and more.